 By Randy Scott

-As in most other Latin American countries, you can buy opioids over the counter in drug stores in Cuenca.
-A 20-count box of two brands of synthetic opioids costs between $6 and $10, depending on the pharmacy at which it’s purchased.
+As in several other Latin American countries, you can buy opioids over the counter in drug stores in Cuenca.
+A 20-count box of two brands of synthetic opioids costs between $5 and $10, depending on the pharmacy where it’s purchased.

 The pattern of opioids use varies widely around the world.
-In the United States, one daily dose of opioids was prescribed for one of every 18 people in 2017.
+In the United States, one daily dose of opioids was prescribed for one of every 18 people in 2019.
 In similarly wealthy Japan, one daily dose was prescribed for every 850 people over the same period.
-In Ecuador, the few opioids that require a physician’s prescription, were ordered for only one out of 1,000 patients.
+In Ecuador, the few opioids that require a physician’s prescription — such as oxycodone and vicodin — were ordered for only one in 1,000 patients.

-Legal opioid use per capita in the US is more than 2,000 times higher than in India.
-This is probably bad for both counties.
+Legal opioid use per capita in the U.S. is more than 2,000 times higher than in India.

 In the U.S., far too many people are becoming addicted to drugs who would be better treated with other medicines or therapy.
 Jay Joshi, the former chairman of the National Pain Foundation, wrote in Quartz that ignorance among physicians and aggressive marketing by opioid manufacturers are the main reasons for overprescribing.